- 01 What Is Disk Cloning & Why Is It Necessary

 - #4.
 How to Migrate Only Windows 10 to SSD

-If you're tired of waiting for your computer to boot up or your programs to load, then you want a solid-state drive (SSD) in your machine.
-Now that SSD is more affordable than ever, you should consider getting one for your desktop machine, but it may not quite familiar for you to fresh install Windows 10 on a newly established storage drive.
+If you're tired of waiting for your computer to boot up or your programs to load, you want a solid-state drive (SSD) in your machine.
+Now that SSD is more affordable than ever, you should consider getting one for your desktop machine, but it may not be familiar for you to install Windows 10 on a newly established storage drive.
 So, here comes the term CLONE.

 What's the Best SSD Cloning Software for Windows 10?

-Applies to: Windows 10, and Windows 8.1, 8, 7, XP, Vista as well.
+Applies to: Windows 11, Windows 10, and Windows 8.1, 8, 7, XP, and Vista.

 Here we strongly recommend you take EaseUS SSD cloning software to process the whole cloning task based on the facts in the following:

 - The capacity of the SSD doesn't match the HDD; whether it's smaller or bigger, EaseUS Disk Copy can take it.

 - It supports SSD 4K alignment, which is critical to ensure the SSD performance won't be affected.